HenryCorn/SeeYouThereAPI/README.md

 ### Configuration

-Configure your flight data provider API keys in `appsettings.json`:
+Configure your flight data provider API keys and cache settings in `appsettings.json`:

 ```json
 {